Top 10 Best Mountains In the World

-The world has a ton of mountain peaks.
-Many are snowy, many are rugged, many are dangerous.
+The world is home to countless mountain peaks.
+Many are snow-covered, many are rugged, and many are dangerous.
 But which ones are the best?
-This list will explain it all.

 The Top Ten